ueberdosis/tiptap/docs/src/docPages/general/roadmap.md

 # Roadmap

+## Tasks

+1. Refactoring the API & Extension Manager
+2. Improve testing: Add editor instance to the DOM element
+3. Building the first batch of basic extensions (bold, italic), writing tests
+4. Building more complex examples from the extensions

 ## New features

 * generate schema without initializing tiptap, to make SSR easier (e. g. `getSchema([new Doc(), new Paragraph()])`)